gwinn/hornypony/README.md

 If you don't pass it with `-i` parameter, hornypony will execute selected command for all instances.

 By default environment parameter is `development`.
-To change this on start or restart of your instance pass `-e` parameter as showed in example above.
+To change it on start or restart pass `-e` parameter as showed in example above.

 Optional parameters `-t` and `-j` tells `pony` that it must to start, stop or restart additional scripts like an `delayed_job` or `clockworkd`.
 Configuration files for that scripts can be placed in `/etc/unicorn/cron` or `/etc/unicorn/jobs/`.